CMU-CREATE-Lab/flamingo-uploader/README.md

 Flamingo Uploader
 =================

-Simple app to convert Flamingo CSV files to JSON and upload them to ESDR.
+Simple Node.js command line app to convert Flamingo CSV files to JSON and upload them to ESDR.